 The LBMA, along with representatives from its membership, was actively involved in drafting the Gold Supplement section of the OECD Guidance.
 The LBMA continues to support the work of the OECD in the area of supply chain due diligence and related projects.
-In addition, Ruth Crowell, the LBMA's Chief Executive, is the Vice Chair of the OECD Gold Forum Multi-Stakeholder Steering Group, which represents the interests of stakeholders from OECD and non OECD countries, industry and civil society.
+In addition, Ruth Crowell, the LBMA's Chief Executive, is the Vice Chair of the OECD Gold Forum Multi-Stakeholder Steering Group, which represents the interests of stakeholders from OECD and non-OECD countries, industry and civil society.

 Approved Service Providers

-The LBMA accredits auditors and assurance providers to enable them to conduct Responsible Gold Audits.
+The LBMA accredits auditors and assurance providers to enable them to conduct Responsible Gold and Silver Audits.
 The Approved Service Providers List is updated on a regular basis.
 To become an Approved Service Provider, auditors and assurance providers must complete the Approved Service Provider Application Form and return it to the LBMA for consideration.

 Responsible Gold Guidance

 This framework is mandatory for all refiners wishing to sell into the London Bullion Market.
 This is intended to assure investors and consumers that all London gold stocks are conflict-free due to compliance with an audited, conflict-free process.